Joecstarr/thesis/sections/software/basics/pm.md

 products.

 In this section we describe a course design for a basic undergraduate course in product management.
-The perspective of the course design is not software focused, but is intended for general use across disciplines.
+The perspective of the course design is not software focused but is intended for general use across disciplines.
 In six weeks of instruction, this course introduces students to the key concepts in product management needed to ideate and systematically complete complex products.
 The design utilizes the "Backward Design" of Wiggins and McTighe [@wigginsUnderstandingDesign2008].
 Many of the